ZXPrism/ZXPrism/README.md

 - Do not seek so-called external validation if you really want to do sth.
 - Try finding the 20%.
 - Time is resource, use it.
-- Debug the causal chain via perturbing, not walking step by step
+- Debug the causal chain via perturbing, not walking step by step.
 - Dissect grand things.
 Do not treat them as magic.
 Do not blame yourself for not being able to make them.
 - DO WTF I WANT.